usail-hkust/t-PatchGNN/README.md

 For USHCN, following the [GRU-ODE-Bayes](https://github.com/edebrouwer/gru_ode_bayes/tree/master), we use the same preprocessed data `small_chunked_sporadic.csv` as the raw data.

-For MIMIC3, you need to first have an access to MIMIC-III Dataset, which can be requested [here](https://mimic.physionet.org/gettingstarted/access/).
+For MIMIC, you need to first request the raw database from [here](https://mimic.physionet.org/gettingstarted/access/).
 The database version we used here is v1.4.
 After downloading the raw data, following the preprocessing of [Neural Flows](https://github.com/mbilos/neural-flows-experiments/tree/master), you will finally get the `full_dataset.csv` which is used as the raw data in our experiment.

 ## Run the Model